0xPolygonMiden/miden-base/docs/architecture/transaction.md

 - Notes: A `Transaction` can only consume notes if the full note data is known.
 For private notes, the data can not be fetched from the blockchain and must be received otherwise.
 - Foreign account data: Any foreign account data accessed during a `Transaction`, whether private or public, must be available beforehand.
 There is no need to know the full account storage, but the data necessary for the `Transaction`, e.g., the key/value pair that is read and the corresponding storage state root.
-- Blockchain state: The current `BlockHeader` and `ChainMMR` used to authenticate input notes must be retrieved from the Miden operator before execution.
+- Blockchain state: The current Block and a information about the Notes DB used to authenticate input notes must be retrieved from the Miden operator before execution.

 > **Info**
 > - Usually, notes that are consumed in a `Transaction` must be recorded on-chain in order for the `Transaction` to succeed.
 However, in Miden there is the concept of ephemeral notes that can be consumed in a `Transaction` before registered on-chain.
 This allows for the executor to consume notes before they reach the blockchain which is useful for sub-second orders.